 Best Italian restaurants in America

-What can be said about Marc Vetri’s hall-of-fame flagship that hasn’t already been said?
-Well, at the time of this writing, the national restaurant industry was abuzz with the news that the illustrious chef-restaurateur had sold much of his empire to Urban Outfitters.
-So there’s that.
-But its cornerstone, Vetri, remains intact—and what a cornerstone it is.
-A stately yet intimate Washington Square West townhouse sets the stage for an eight-course meal that, being painstakingly tailored to each guest, is truly once-in-a-lifetime, ranging perhaps from a seasonal crudo and the renowned sweet-onion crepe with truffle fondue to a raviolo stuffed with squash confited in honey butter, salt-baked branzino, and pistachio flan or chocolate-polenta souffle.
+Chef Marc Vetri’s hall-of-fame flagship is housed in a stately yet intimate Washington Square West townhouse, the elegant environment setting the stage for an seven-to-nine-course meal that consistently exceeds expectations.
+Painstakingly tailored to each guest, a meal at Vetri is truly once-in-a-lifetime, ranging perhaps from a seasonal crudo and the renowned sweet-onion crepe with truffle fondue to a raviolo stuffed with bone marrow, whole roasted snapper and hazelnut flan or chocolate-polenta souffle.
 The caliber of the wine list goes without saying; rare beer pairings, however, are a revelation.

 The mix of edgy and earthy, slick and sculptural elements that distinguish the posh setting double as a clue to the food at Fabio and Maria Trabocchi’s celebration station in Penn Quarter: If lavish ingredients, haute techniques and artistic plating give Fiola a rarified air, the kitchen’s thoughtfulness and generosity ground it, from conception to execution.
 Take pine-smoked venison cacciatore in juniper jus with pancetta, wild huckleberries and parsnip crema, or chestnut mousse with aerated brioche, Calvados gelato and apple butter.
 Elaborate as these dishes sound, they amount to comfort food, and the same goes for signatures like the lobster ravioli, prosciutto-wrapped veal chop and pistachio souffle.
 Granted, the 66-page wine list is rather a luxury—but the chance to eavesdrop among power players counts as a freebie.